 |2021||2 Apr||Fri||Good Friday||CT, DE, HI, IN, KY, LA,|

 |2022||15 Apr||Fri||Good Friday||CT, DE, HI, IN, KY, LA,|

 Many stores will also close down for Easter Sunday.
 And some places of business and government offices may operate on truncated schedules.
 But there are also many institutions that do not change their regular schedule at all for Easter.

-Based on the Bible and according to church tradition, the Easter holiday remembers the arduous journey of Jesus Christ as he journeyed to the cross where he was crucified and later buried but resurrected from the dead on what we now call Easter or Resurrection Sunday.
+Based on the Bible and according to church tradition, the Easter holiday remembers the arduous journey of Jesus Christ as he journeyed to the cross where he was crucified.
+But Easter also marks a central belief of Christianity: the resurrection of Jesus three days later on what we now call Easter or Resurrection Sunday.

-During Good Friday services, Christians and other believers all across the country put on spectacular productions of passion plays or recitals of the “seven sayings of Christ” then gather together again in churches on Easter Sunday for prayer and worship.
-Dubbed as sunrise service, many Easter Sunday church services begin in the early hours of the morning after members spent the previous week or even 40 days fasting, praying and/or pledging vows of repentance.
+During Good Friday church services, Christians all across the country put on spectacular productions of passion plays or recitals of the “seven sayings of Christ” then gather together again in churches on Easter Sunday for prayer and worship.

 Most churches and places of worship offer congregants communion which is an act done in remembrance of Jesus Christ’s “Last Supper” with the disciples.
 The wine represents the blood shed on the cross and the bread represents the broken body of Jesus Christ.